Hattie-K/JavaScript_Bankist-Homepage/README.md

 # [Bankist] Homepage
-- The code was written by BM, during the course of Jonas Schmedtmann.
+- The code was written by BM, during the JavaScript course of Jonas Schmedtmann.
 - Bankist is a fictitious bank app.
 - The Bankist homepage was made for giving overall information regarding Bankist.
 #